Shalett/Health-and-Fitness-Website-React/README.md

 * Add additional features and functionalities based on your project needs.
 Remember to test your changes thoroughly and ensure that the website continues to function as expected.

-Contributing
-Contributions to the Health and Fitness Website are welcome!
-If you find any bugs, have suggestions for improvements, or would like to add new features, please open an issue or submit a pull request.

-When contributing, please follow the existing code style, include appropriate tests if applicable, and provide a detailed description of your changes